theOsaroJ/ReinforcementLearning/Qlearning/MOFs/Pressure_Adsorption/README.md

 Hyperparameter tuning was also done and the best parameters are chosen based on the best metric value (lowest MRE or highest R.square)

 '''
-This code as developed by Etinosa Osaro is believed to be generally applicable to any 1D dataset where picking the optimal training data is a challenge or not.
+This code as developed by Etinosa Osaro is believed to be generally applicable to any 1D dataset where picking the optimal training data for a GP model is a challenge or not.
 '''

 ![RL Schematic](https://github.com/theOsaroJ/ReinforcementLearning/assets/64130121/cca6d18f-afac-4501-a117-75f149c283b0)